devopsdays/devopsdays-web/content/events/2024-washington-dc/sponsor.md

 DevOpsDays is a volunteer-organized conference for DevOps practitioners that depends on your sponsorships.
 We value sponsor/attendee interaction, so we:

-* introduce all sponsors to attendees,
+* introduce all sponsors to attendees from the main stage,
 * include sponsors in all conference activities, and
 * maintain a low attendee to sponsor ratio (about 18 attendees per sponsor).

 Sponsors have recognition on the website and social media before and during the event, and the opportunity for short elevator pitches during the program.